craigem/blog/content/posts/nix/starting-simple-hydra.md

 there will be an error from `NixOps`.
 This attribute is also used as the machine hostname, so any where you see `<HOSTNAME>` in the configuration, replace that with this name.

+    # This is the start of the nix file for the hydra instance
     {
       my-hydra =
         { config, pkgs, ...}: {